Both Sides, Now: Legacy

 The song inspired the title of Hillary Clinton's 2024 memoir, Something Lost, Something Gained.

 Joni Mitchell performed the song on January 30, 2025 at Kia Forum in Inglewood, California for FireAid to help with relief efforts for the January 2025 Southern California wildfires.
+In June 2026, CBS News included the song in its list of the 250 essential American songs of the past 250 years.

 Judy Collins version

-Shortly after Mitchell wrote the song, Judy Collins recorded the first commercially released version for her 1967 Wildflowers album.
+Shortly after Mitchell wrote the song, Judy Collins recorded the first commercially released version for her 1967 album Wildflowers.
 In October 1968 the same version was released as a single, reaching number 8 on the U.S pop singles charts by December.
 It reached number 6 in Canada.
 In early 1969 it won a Grammy Award for Best Folk Performance.
 The record peaked at number 3 on Billboards Easy Listening survey and "Both Sides, Now" has become one of Collins' signature songs.
 Mitchell disliked Collins' recording of the song, despite the publicity that its success generated for Mitchell's own career.
 The Collins version is featured as the opening title music of the 2014 romantic comedy And So It Goes, and as the end title music of the 2018 supernatural horror film Hereditary.
 It also features in the first teaser trailer for Toy Story 4.
 The song features prominently in the season 6 finale of the TV show Mad Men, and signals a moment of anagnorisis between Don Draper and his daughter Sally.
+The song closes out episode #6 Dear Henry from season 4 of the TV show Industry, showing the character Eric Tao walking away from the company he co-founded and maybe the show itself.